databricks/lilac/docs/getting_started/quickstart.md

 In this quick start we're going to:

-- Load OpenOrca, a popular instruction dataset for tunning LLMs.
+- Load [OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca), a popular instruction dataset for tuning LLMs.
 - Find PII (emails, etc)
 - Find profanity in the responses (using powerful text embeddings)
 - Download the enriched dataset as a json file so we can clean it in a Python notebook